panzerdp/dmitripavlutin.com/content/posts/046-function-parameters/index.md

 ## 3. Parameter destructuring

-What I especially like in the JavaScript function parameters is the ability to destructure it.
-You can easily use objects and array destructuring on parameters.
+What I especially like in the JavaScript function parameters is the ability to destructure.
+You can destructure inline the parameter's objects or arrays.

 This feature makes it useful to extract just a few properties from the parameter object: